team-checkr/fsharp-starter/README.md

 - You are allowed to add code in the marked areas of the code framework.
 - You are allowed to add files but do not forget to add them to your git repository.

+### Deadlines

+**For each task, you have to hand in your solution by comitting and *pushing* them into your group's repository before the task's deadline listed below.**

+- Task 1:
+- Task 2:
+- Task 3:
+- Task 4:
+- Task 5:
+- Task 6:
+- Task 7:

 ### Feedback and Evaluation